I didn’t expect to get a life lesson from a woodpecker this morning.

 If I adopt a woodpecker approach, then I will continue to scan my environment for opportunities, pause where I spot one, listen, and if I hear that what I need is present, go to it and push to access it.
 But I only need to push in a short burst, not a lifetime of pushing without end.
 (For the woodpecker, that would probably drive all the bugs out of the tree anyway?!)

 As I journaled, Secondborn came out to enjoy the morning as well.
 She began chattering away about her social studies assignment and how her daddy said it wasn’t quite right and she needed me to look at it.
 Charlie came out with our breakfast plates and began explaining his position on the social studies assignment.
 With an inward sigh, I set the journal aside and engaged in the conversation – thinking my journaling time was over but that could be okay because I’d learned that it’s sometimes okay to push.
-It didn’t feel like enough, but it was something.
+It didn’t feel like a really big life lesson, but it was something.

 Once Secondborn finished, she went inside to retrieve her social studies assignment.